Accommodation in Amsterdam

 The cost of accommodation in Amsterdam continues to rise and this is especially the case the closer one moves to the city centre.
 For this reason, many expats choose to look for property in smaller villages outside the city.

-Types of property in Amsterdam
+Types of accommodation in Amsterdam

 There is a range of options when it comes to accommodation in Amsterdam, but most properties are in the form of small apartments, especially in the inner city.
-Expats wanting more space and a home with a garden may need to look farther outside the city limits.
+Expats wanting more space and a home with a garden may need to look outside the city limits.

 Furnished apartments in Amsterdam are often treated like large hotel rooms where tenants have little protection, while contracts for semi-furnished (containing kitchen appliances and sometimes a little basic furniture) and unfurnished apartments usually provide more tenant protection.

-Finding property in Amsterdam
+Finding accommodation in Amsterdam

 Finding suitable accommodation in Amsterdam can be a challenge as demand often exceeds supply.

-Renting property in Amsterdam
+Renting accommodation in Amsterdam

 A deposit of one to two months’ rent is common to secure a property.
 Utilities and municipal taxes are not always included in the rental agreement and the tenant may be responsible for paying these.
 This should be clearly stated in the rental agreement.